abdulhay26/Hosuing-Sales-Analysis-Using-Tableau/README.md

 ## Getting Started
 To explore the project:
-1. Clone the repository: `git clone https://github.com/yourusername/Tableau-House-Sale-Analysis.git`
+1. Clone the repository: `git clone https://github.com/abdulhay26/Hosuing-Sales-Analysis-Using-Tableau/
-2. Access the `/visualizations` directory to view Tableau workbooks.
+2. Access the `/housesale` directory to view Tableau workbooks.
-3. Refer to the `/code` directory for any specific data processing scripts or notebooks.

 ## Contributions and Feedback
 Contributions and feedback are welcome!
 Feel free to open issues or pull requests for any improvements or suggestions.